rutujakokate430/PowerBI-Sales-Dashboard/README.md

 The following transformations were performed in Power Query:

 1. **Data Import**:
-   - Imported datasets from multiple sources such as Excel and SQL Server.
+   - Imported dataset- Global Superstore.txt.

 2. **Data Cleaning**:
    - Removed duplicates and filtered null or invalid values.